Inmate Tracking for Jail and Prison Systems

 The Basics of a Jail System

-A jail system has two or more facilities.
-These facilities may be separated geographically — ranging from meters to miles apart.
+A jail system has two or more facilities that may be separated geographically — ranging from meters to miles apart.
 They may also be physically separated, but within close proximity to each other, like the Cook Co.
 Department of Corrections in Chicago, which has ten divisions located on eight city blocks, or Riker’s Island, which holds 11 jails on over 400 acres across from LaGuardia airport.
+Cook Co. and Riker’s are among the largest examples of jail systems in the United States, but the number of jails within a system can vary from as few as two to 11 or more.

 Inmate movements occur frequently throughout the day, starting as early as 06:00 and begin tapering down by 19:00.
 Lockdown is generally at 22:00.
 First shift carries the brunt of the inmate movement workload, with court transports, programs, recreation, and work release inmates making up the majority of inmate movements.